Defaqto logoDefaqto 5 star rated Travel Insurance Comprehensive and Signature cover

 Things to do in the Algarve:

-The miles of walking and cycling trails make the Algarve an ideal destination for anyone seeking an active break*.
-Hike or cycle along the coast between small towns and fishing villages where tourists are barely seen!
+For those seeking an active break, the miles of walking and cycling trails make the Algarve an ideal destination, be it hiking or cycling along the coast between small towns and fishing villages where tourists are barely seen.

 2. Lisbon and the Tagus Valley